MonikaBarget/distant-reading/docs/pages_skills2_2_casestudy.md

 - [Epstein Abuse Network data set](../data/Data_AppStore_Epstein)
 - [Girlboss data set](../data/Data_AppStore_Girlboss)

-4) Case studies you can use (as an inspiration for) your final essays:
+4) Case studies you can use (as an inspiration) for your final essays:

 - [Seretse Khama](../docs/pages_tasksheet_seretsekhama)
 - [SorayaEsfandiary](../docs/pages_tasksheet_sorayaesfandiary)

 For the Khama and Esfandiary case studies, I have made YouTube playlists whose reviews you can scrape and use as a starting point for your essays.
 You can also use the suggested podcasts and scrape their reviews.
+If you want to compare these data with different data sets or apply a different theoretical approach, this is also possible.

 ### **Ingest your data into Voyant Tools**